Extension #

 To whom and for how long does it apply

-Can an extension (time) be reduced?
+Can an extension be reduced?

-Extension (time) on Android device #
+Extension on Android device #

 Launch the app on your child’s device and select the Action section.
 There, select the Set Extension button.
 After entering your password, you can choose the desired extension time.

-Extension (time) on Windows PC #
+Extension on Windows PC #

 You can open the status window by clicking the icon in the taskbar.
 Then click the Extension button and the window for the extension appears.
 Now enter a renewal time in minutes and your password (the same password you use for the settings).

-Extension (time) via the Web Portal #
+Extension via the Web Portal #

 You can set an extension directly on the start page in the Web Portal under the status display (“Today xx minutes”).

-Extension (time) via TANs #
+Extension via Time Codes #

-Extension (time) via bonus TANs #
+Extension via Bonus Time Codes #

 An extension is always displayed on the child device.
 If you have set an extension via the Web Portal and it is not displayed on the child device, this setting has probably not yet been synchronized.
 Either select manual sync or wait a while until the extension has been transferred.
 You can also set a renewal before a limit expires; the renewal will only count down when a limit is actually reached.